Free school (England): Waves

 The Department for Education publishes and maintains the list of established free schools and those that are due to be established.

 Free schools approvals are processed and announced in batches, known as 'waves'.

 Wave 1: In the autumn of 2010, Education Secretary Michael Gove announced that 16 proposals for free schools had been given a green light by the Government and were expected to open in September 2011.

 This number eventually grew to 24.
 Five of the original 16 schools were faith schools: two Jewish, one Evangelical Anglican, one Hindu and one Sikh.

 Wave 2: In September 2012 the Department of Education announced 55 new free schools would open that month.

 Wave 3: The DfE received 234 applications for the third wave of free schools, of which 102 were approved to progress to the pre-opening stage.
 The schools were due to open in September 2013.

 Wave 4: Free schools wishing to open in September 2014 submitted proposals to the DfE in January 2013.
 In May 2013 it was announced that 102 schools had been approved.

 Waves 5,6,7: In March 2013, the Department for Education announced the application schedule for groups wishing to open free schools in 2015 and beyond.
 The Wave 5 pre-approvals were announced in January 2014, with 11 new schools being approved.
 Five months later another 38 were pre-approved for Wave 6, and in September of the same year, a further 35 schools were pre-approved for Wave 7.

 Wave 8: In January 2014, the Department for Education confirmed that there would be an eighth free school wave, with applications being accepted in the Autumn of 2014.
 The outcome was announced in March 2015, when it was confirmed that 49 applications had been pre-approved.

 Wave 9: In July 2014, a further funding round was announced for the period immediately following the 2015 General Election, with proposals being invited for submission from 8 May 2015.
 The Conservative Party manifesto for that election included a proposal for at least 500 further free schools.
 On 2 September 2015, it was announced that 18 applications had been successful in reaching Wave 9's pre-approval stage.

 Wave 10 and beyond: In July 2015, the recently elected Conservative Government invited a tenth wave of free school applications to be submitted in October the same year.
 They also said that there would be further waves with closing dates in March and September each year for the rest of the Parliament.
 The Parliament had been expected to end in May 2020, but in the event it was dissolved on 3 May 2017.

 Between 2010 and 2015 more than 400 free schools were approved for opening in England by the Coalition Government, representing more than 230,000 school places across the country, and numbers have continued to grow since that time.
+As of June 2024, more than 650 had opened, and a number were seeking sites in order to open.